 Due to multiple factors, we have decided to voluntarily close the Michigan Medicine Dietetic Internship program at the University of Michigan effective July 1, 2021.

 We wish every student much success as they pursue and apply to another dietetic internship program.

-The University of Michigan Hospital and Health Centers Dietetic Internship is a post-baccalaureate, full-time, 10-month internship program that takes place from the end of August through June of each year, and consists of approximately 1,550 total hours.
+The Michigan Medicine Dietetic Internship at the University of Michigan is a post-baccalaureate, full-time, 10-month internship program that takes place from the end of September through June of each year, and consists of approximately 1,200 total hours.
 Our internship offers two areas of concentration, the Clinical Nutrition Concentration (with 8 internship positions available) and the Pediatric Clinical Nutrition Concentration (with 8 internship positions available).
-The mission of the University of Michigan Hospital and Health Centers Dietetic Internship program is to prepare competent, entry-level dietitians for positions in clinical, food systems and community nutrition settings.
+The mission of the Michigan Medicine Dietetic Internship at the University of Michigan is to prepare competent, entry-level dietitians for positions in clinical, food systems and community nutrition settings.

 The internship provides knowledgeable and supportive staff who facilitate intern learning experiences in a progressive, quality-oriented setting.
 Upon successful completion, individuals will be eligible to take the national dietetic registration examination.